lambdaclass/cairo-vm_in_go/README.md

 }
 ```

-In order to search for the aliased identifier, we need to do so recursively, as a constants can be imported form file A into file B, then from file B into file C and so on.
+In order to search for the aliased identifier we need to do so recursively, as constants can be imported form file A into file B, then from file B into file C and so on.
 To do so we use a recursive function which receives the destination field of an alias type identifier and a reference to the identifiers map.
-It will then look for the identifier using the destination of the alias identifier.
+It will then look for the identifier using the received destination.
 If the new identifier is a constant, it wil return its value, if it is an alias it will call itself again with the new alias' destintation, and if its none, it will return false, indicating that the alias was not pointing to a constant.

 ```go
 func searchConstFromAlias(destination string, identifiers *map[string]Identifier) (lambdaworks.Felt, bool) {